davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v004 sets up the 11-step process
 * AdditionalCoding_v004 creates indices/arrays for array5 and array4
 * AdditionalCoding_v004 creates indices/arrays for array3
+* AdditionalCoding_v004 creates indices/arrays for array2 and array1 and array0
+* AdditionalCoding_v004 creates ev0-ev5 for expected values by index